Quagga and Zebra Mussels

 Morphology, Physiology, and Behavior

-Morphological Variability of Mollusca and Bivalvia (Dreissena polymorpha, Dreissena rostriformis bugensis)
+Morphological Variability of Dreissena polymorpha and Dreissena rostriformis bugensis (Mollusca: Bivalvia)

 Vera Pavlova and Yuri Izyumov

-Morphological Variation of the Quagga Mussel (Dreissena rostriformis bugensis), with Emphasis on the Deepwater Phenotype in Lake Michigan
+Variation of the Quagga Mussel (Dreissena rostriformis bugensis) with Emphasis on the Deepwater Morphotype in Lake Michigan

-Thomas F. Nalepa, Vera Pavlova, Wai Hing Wong, John Janssen, Christopher J. Houghton, and Kerrin Mabrey
+Thomas F. Nalepa, Vera Pavlova, Wai H. Wong, John Janssen, Jeffrey S. Houghton, and Kerrin Mabrey

 Behavior of Juvenile and Adult Zebra Mussels (Dreissena polymorpha)